jwmount/HyperAQ-1/README.md

 Components

   * App
+  This is the parent Component, it is referenced by config/routes.rb to get the hyperloop image created.

     * Navbar

       Navbar is based on Bootstrap, as is all of the markup in the app.
 The navbar contains 4 sections, defined below.